Trenten Beram Inducted into the Legends of Philippines Track and Field

 I then had to delegate the ongoing process of his Filipino passport back to the PATAFA as I had decided to leave the PSC to pursue a coaching development role in another part of the country.

 I no longer would have the resources to help him.
-In tribute to Trenten Beram, I have included several ‘golden’ articles from over the last few years.
+In tribute to Trenten Beram, I have included several ‘golden’ articles over the last few years.

 Something not in the write-up that I want to note is that Trenten Beram didn’t take up Athletics till the age of 16-17.